bsutherland/JuceOPLVSTi/readme.md

 ## Building ##

 So far I've only built under Windows.
-Thanks to the hard work of others, OSX and Linux builds should be coming very soon!
+Thanks to the hard work of Jeff Russ, there is also an OSX build, but I currently have no way to build it myself on OSX..

 ### Windows Build Instructions ###

 1. Download Juce (http://www.juce.com/)
 2. Download the VST SDK (http://www.steinberg.net/en/company/developer.html)
-3. Run "The Introjucer" executable included in Juce.
+3. Run "The Projucer" executable included in Juce.
 4. Open JuceOPLVSTi.jucer
    - Make any changes to the GUI layout and components here (PluginEditor.cpp).
    - Save PluginEditor.cpp if modified